 Test your setup by printing a receipt.

-- Run a report and select any transaction.
-Click Receipt from the action column to print.
+Run a report and select any transaction.
+Click Receipt from the Action drop-down menu to print.

 If the printer is connected correctly, it will print out your receipt.
 If not, refer back to the Adding the Printer section.